kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 Answer - D. Maintains the structural, but not the functional integrity of the small bowel

-52. Which statement applies to the original Dukes’ classification for colorectal carcinoma?
+52. Which statement applies to the original Dukesb  classification for colorectal carcinoma?

 Answer - D. Does not take into account the presence of metastases